 4. Continue the legacy.
 As a family extends into the third or fourth generation, cousins will spend limited time with each other.
 A commitment to philanthropy can keep a family together for yet another generation.
 Starting a family foundation or donor-advised fund is a great place to begin.
 To be involved, each family member must contribute through monetary gifts and serving on the board.
 This helps everyone come together for a greater purpose.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-His previous blogs include Flying Solo, Money Date Night and That Extra Step.
+His previous articles include Flying Solo, Money Date Night and That Extra Step.
 Follow Ross on Twitter @RossVMenke.